New Heuristics for the Operation of an Ambulance Fleet under Uncertainty: Greedy heuristics

 We store in an array indexAmbs$(k)$ the indexes of all ambulances that achieve the minimal allocation cost for call with index queue$(k)$, sorting these indexes in such a way that we start with indexes of basic ambulances, then intermediate and finally advanced ambulances.
 For instance, if we have basic (BLS) and advanced (ALS) ambulances achieving the same allocation cost, we first store the basic ambulances and then the advanced ones.
 Sorting indexAmbs$(k)$ allows us to save advanced ambulances, when possible.
 We also store in array remainingIndexes = [1,2,$\ldots$,length(queue)] a list of indexes pointing to calls that still need to be treated. {\textbf{Step 3:}} Let variable totalInQueue=length(queue) be the number of calls in the queue and variable nbTreateadCalls initialized to 0 be the number of calls in the queue treated.
 Next we have the following loop of iterations as long as nbTreateadCalls $<$ totalInQueue.

 {\textbf{Step 3.1.}} Compute the call currentCall that provides the maximal value

 of the minimal allocation costs (computed in vector minAlloc in Step 2), i.e.,

 If there is more than one call with the largest allocation cost, then either all the best ambulances for these calls are not available (at currentTime) and we choose as currentCall one of these calls arbitrarily (this call will be put in a queue of calls, see below) or we choose as currentCall a call such that there is at least an available ambulance among the best ambulances for that call.
-Compute the index indexCall = queue(remainingIndexes(currentCall)) of the corresponding call.
+Compute the index indexCall = queue(remainingIndexes(currentCall)) of the corresponding call. } \textbf{Step 3.} For each $k = 1, \ldots, \mbox{queueSize}$, do the following: If none of the ambulances in $\mathcal{S}(\mbox{queue}(k))$ are available, then increment $k \leftarrow k + 1$, and consider the next emergency in queue.
+Otherwise, among the ambulances in $\mathcal{S}(\mbox{queue}(k))$ that are available, allocate one of the least advanced ambulances to emergency~$\mbox{queue}(k)$, update the status of the allocated ambulance, remove emergency~$\mbox{queue}(k)$ from the queue, decrement $\mbox{queueSize} \leftarrow \mbox{queueSize} - 1$, and go to Step~2.\\ \textbf{Step 4.} We compute the next event: "a call arrives" or "an ambulance finishes service" and go to Step 1.

-{\textbf{Step 3.2.}} If all the best ambulances for the selected call are not available, then we put this call with index indexCall in queue queueAux, and we go to {\textbf{Step 3.4}}.
+\ignore{ then we put this call with index indexCall in queue queueAux, and we go to {\textbf{Step 3.4}}.
 Otherwise, let indexAmb be the index of the first ambulance available in

 (this corresponds to an ambulance as basic as possible, among the best ambulances for that call).
-We allocate the ambulance with index indexAmb to call with index indexCall as in the BM heuristic, updating the state vector and the rides of ambulance with index indexAmb. {\textbf{Step 3.3.}} If ambulance with index indexAmb was the best (i.e., provided the smallest allocation cost) for some of the calls in the queue not already treated (that is to say calls with index queue(remainingIndexes$(k)$) for some $k$), we need to check, now that this ambulance has just been scheduled for another ride, if it is still among the best for these calls updating entries of arrays travelTimes, indexAmbs, and minAlloc as in Algorithm~\ref{algste33} below.

-{\textbf{Step 3.4.}} If (nbTreateadCalls+1) $<$ totalInQueue, then we suppress line currentCall of minAlloc, and remainingIndexes.
+We allocate the ambulance with index indexAmb to call with index indexCall as in the BM heuristic, updating the state vector and the rides of ambulance with index indexAmb. {\textbf{Step 3.3.}} If ambulance with index indexAmb was the best (i.e., provided the smallest allocation cost) for some of the calls in the queue not already treated (that is to say calls with index queue(remainingIndexes$(k)$) for some $k$), we need to check, now that this ambulance has just been scheduled for another ride, if it is still among the best for these calls updating entries of arrays travelTimes, indexAmbs, and minAlloc as in Algorithm~\ref{algste33} below. {\textbf{Step 3.4.}} If (nbTreateadCalls+1) $<$ totalInQueue, then we suppress line currentCall of minAlloc, and remainingIndexes.
 Increase nbTreatedCalls by 1.
-If nbTreatedCalls is equal to length(queue) we go to {\textbf{Step 4}} otherwise we go to {\textbf{Step 3.1}}. {\textbf{Step 4.}} Same as GHP1.
+If nbTreatedCalls is equal to length(queue) we go to {\textbf{Step 4}} otherwise we go to {\textbf{Step 3.1}}. {\textbf{Step 4.}} Same as GHP1. }

-GHCAP2 is the variant of GHP2 where travel times in Step 2 of GHP2 are computed only for available ambulances.

 \if{